sunildivyam/ui-menu/README.md

 The directive accepts following attributes (scope variables):

 - **menuItems:**
 	This is an array of menuItems in the format given below and menuItems forms a tree structure up to any level.
+There is a support for three types of Menu Item content.
+	- **title**: Only ```title``` is displayed as a content of Menu Items
+	- **template**: inline HTML template can be displayed as a content of Menu Items.
+The scope is avaialable to this template.
+	- **templateUrl**: a template url or template name from template cache can be given and can be rendered as Menu Item content.
+Here also the scope is available.

+**Note**: above three properties of the menuItem allows you to have flexibilty to have any custom HTML (with scope) as content of Menu Item.

 ``` javascript
 [{
 		name: 'level1-1',